 The Takeovers Act provides liability for breaches of the Code, including, for example, breaches of the fundamental rule, and providing false or misleading information for takeover offers and other change of control transactions regulated by the Code.
 The fair dealing provisions under the FMCA provide similar liability for schemes to the extent that the Code does not apply.
 Non-compliance with these regimes can give rise to civil liability, and sometimes also criminal liability depending on the circumstances.
+The Panel has recently published law reform recommendations to the Minister of Commerce and Consumer Affairs on the potential regulatory alignment between takeover offers and schemes, including a proposal to apply the prohibition on misleading or deceptive conduct to schemes, with the Panel acting as the primary regulatory body and the FMA remaining responsible for criminal misleading and deceptive conduct.
 In addition, in respect of foreign investment, breaches of the OIA can also give rise to criminal and civil liability.